Privacy Policy

 We deliberately collect as little as possible.
 In normal use we only process:

-- Technical data: the IP address and user agent made available by your browser whenever you make an HTTP request, used only for server logs and rate-limiting failed login attempts.
+- Technical data: the IP address and user agent your browser sends with every request, used only for server logs, security and rate-limiting failed login attempts.
 These logs are kept for a maximum of 30 days.

 - User content: any charts, collections, custom boards or presets you save while logged in.
-This data is stored so we can show it back to you on your next visit.
+This data is stored so we can show it back to you on your next visit, and, if you are a teacher, share it with the student accounts you choose.

-- Bug reports: if you use the Report a bug page, the text you submit (and, optionally, the email address you provide) is stored so we can respond and fix the issue.
+- Messages you send us: if you use the Contact page or the Report a bug page, the text you submit (and the email address you provide, if any) is stored so we can respond and fix the issue.

 3. Cookies and local storage